abhinandan976/From-Devanagari-to-Detection/README.md

-# 🔍 Hate Speech Detection and Classification (Multitask Learning)
+# 🔍 From Devanagari to Detection Hate, Target and Severity in Comments(Multitask and Multilabel Classification)

 This project focuses on identifying and categorizing hate speech from user-generated text using a **multi-task deep learning model**.
 It not only detects the presence of hate but also classifies its **target** (individual/group/other) and **severity** (low/medium/high).